Can NBA teams trade players during preseason?

 This isn’t to say that teams are prohibited from trading per-se, but with the restrictions placed on all of the summer’s transactions, it is virtually impossible to find a player who qualifies to be traded during that period.

-In this landscape, it is a miracle if any player who would be worth trading would be able to satisfy the criteria.
+In this landscape, it is a miracle that any player who would be worth trading would be able to satisfy the criteria.
 But if you have one, good luck to you both.